The Seagull: Act IV

 It is winter two years later, in the drawing room that has been converted to Konstantin's study.
-Masha finally accepted Medvedenko's marriage proposal, and they have a child together, though Masha still nurses an unrequited love for Konstantin.
+Masha finally accepts Medvedenko's marriage proposal, and they have a child together, though Masha still nurses an unrequited love for Konstantin.
 Various characters discuss what has happened in the two years that have passed: Nina and Trigorin lived together in Moscow for a time until he abandoned her and went back to Arkadina.
 Nina gave birth to Trigorin's baby, but it died in a short time.
 Nina never achieved any real success as an actress, and she is currently on a tour of the provinces with a small theatre group.
 Konstantin has had some short stories published, but he is increasingly depressed.
 Sorin's health is still failing, and the people at the estate have telegraphed for Arkadina to come for his final days.

 Most of the play's characters go to the drawing room to play a game of bingo.
 Konstantin does not join them, instead working on a manuscript at his desk.
 After the group leaves to eat dinner, Konstantin hears someone at the back door.
 He is surprised to find Nina, whom he invites inside.
 Nina tells Konstantin about her life over the last two years.
 Konstantin says that he followed Nina.
 She starts to compare herself to the gull that Konstantin killed in Act II, then rejects that and says "I am an actress."
 She tells him that she was forced to tour with a second-rate theatre company after the death of the child she had with Trigorin, but she seems to have a newfound confidence.
 Konstantin pleads with her to stay, but she is in such disarray that his pleading means nothing.
-She embraces Konstantin, and leaves.
+She embraces Konstantin and leaves.
 Despondent, Konstantin spends two minutes silently tearing up his manuscripts before leaving the study.

 The group reenters and returns to the bingo game.
 There is a sudden gunshot from off-stage, and Dorn goes to investigate.
 He returns and takes Trigorin aside.
 Dorn tells Trigorin to somehow get Arkadina away, for Konstantin has just shot himself.